rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 The prototype is getting closer to completion.
 I believe I have all of the primary functions created except for save_game() and load_game().
 These I'll create once the first 3 puzzles rooms have been completed.
 I'm ballparking 10 puzzles rooms per chapter would be a good size for a game.
 With 10 chapters needed to complete the game.
 I'd like the save_game() and load_game functions to leave the player off at the last puzzle they were attempting to solve.
 Though, I might make some checkpoints.

 We're getting into the territory of story writing now, and I can't say this is my strongest suit.
 So much of it is new.
 I'm hoping I can write a really engaging story that will be enjoyable to play through.
 I'd especially like the puzzles to be challenging, but fair.
 I'll have to put a lot of time and effort into working out these mechanics and story.
 But the payoff will be well worth it.

+### Day 12: February 24th, 2022
+##### Improvements & Bug Fixes

+**Today's Progress:**
+1. Added lists for positive, negative, undecided and command responses.
+2. Updated conditionals to use lists instead of hard coded "yes", "no" and "perhaps" responses.
+3. Updated conditional if/else logic to include elif and else statements which were missing previously.
+4. Removed logic from prologue() and tutorial() functions and placed them in master control panel.

+**Thoughts:** We made a lot of updates today, and I have no idea if everything is written correctly.
+In fact, I expect a lot of bugs next session.
+We'll probably spend a good hour bug fixing all of the lists before moving on.
+However, The lists we added thanks to Lubos' suggestions will definitely improve the speed of writing the logic and the simplicity of understanding it down the road.